 - Fewer medications is often safer.

-- Non-drug treatments are often safer and can be equally effective.
+- Non-drug treatments are usually safer and can be equally effective.

 - Medications often get “forgotten.”